hacklets/hacklets-test/README.md

 * easy integration with github, or any other git repository hosting, or why not, your own server, your own bug tracker, your own tools - **once you get hacklets, you own it!**
+* hacklets is a great platform for **backing up** pretty much everything, even your passwords on another machine
 * if you develop a new tool, widget, script, configuration, or whatever digital information you may think of, for yourself, then you can just put it into a hacklet and share it.
 Others who have the same needs may use it, and